Careers360 Logo

 Answer:

-An organism is considered to be living if it is capable of evolving, self-replicating, responding to external stimuli, etc. Nutrition, response to stimuli, reproduction, growth are several aspects of living beings, but they are not the defining features of life forms.
-Growth is often mistaken to be a defining feature of life forms, but it is not the case as a few non-living things like snowball, cloud, etc. can also gain mass, volume, and space.
+An organism is considered to be living if it is capable of evolving, self-replicating, responding to external stimuli, etc. Nutrition, response to stimuli, reproduction, and growth are several aspects of living beings, but they are not the defining features of life forms.
+Growth is often mistaken to be a defining feature of life forms, but it is not the case as a few non-living things like snowballs, clouds, etc. can also gain mass, volume, and space.
 So, growth is not a defining feature for living beings.

 The four defining features of life forms are: -